General Francisco Mujica International Airport

 Morelia International Airport (Aeropuerto Internacional de Morelia); officially Aeropuerto Internacional General Francisco J. Mujica (General Francisco J. Mujica International Airport) is an international airport located in Álvaro Obregón, Michoacán, Mexico.
 It serves the Metropolitan Area of Morelia, Michoacán, and is the largest airport in the state of Michoacán.
 In addition to providing domestic flights within Mexico, it serves as a gateway for international travel, connecting Central Mexico to multiple destinations in the United States.

 The airport also supports various tourism, flight training, and general aviation activities.
 It is named in honor of former Governor of Michoacán Francisco José Múgica and it is operated by Grupo Aeroportuario del Pacífico.
-In 2022, the airport reached the million-passenger milestone for the first time; traffic increased to 1,304,600 passengers in 2024, ranking as the ninth-busiest airport in Mexico for international passenger traffic.
+In 2022, the airport reached the million-passenger milestone for the first time; in 2024 the traffic was 1,304,600 passengers and 1,508,100 in 2025, ranking as the ninth-busiest airport in Mexico for international passenger traffic.